Trusta.AI (TA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Trusta.AI Historical Price

-According to the latest data gathered on Trusta.AI live price page, the current price of Trusta.AI is 0.04769USD.
+According to the latest data gathered on Trusta.AI live price page, the current price of Trusta.AI is 0.04358USD.
 The circulating supply of Trusta.AI(TA) is

 In the past 24 hours, Trusta.AI has shown a price movement of